Skip to main content

 Collector Roads

 The term Collector originates from the word collect which means to gather.
-This road has the function to collect traffic from all other streets and discharge them onto other collectors, arterials or highways.
+This road has the function to collect traffic from all other streets and discharge them onto other collectors, arterials, or highways.
 The Collector Roads are also wide but not more than arterials.
 Collectors also allow a relatively higher speed limit.
 These roads may or may not be divided.
 The collectors usually have a low flow rate.

 Local Roads

 Local roads serve primarily to provide access to the traffic emanating from the properties and discharge them onto collectors.
 They serve a minor role in the classification system and usually have low traffic.
-On Local streets speed is usually kept low due to the frequent movements of children and adults both in the residential area.
+On Local streets, speed is usually kept low due to the frequent movements of children and adults both in the residential area.
 Buses and heavy vehicles are less expected on local streets.

-In Pakistan the road network comprises of Motorways, National Highways, Strategic Roads, Provincial and District Roads according to a source.
-Motorways and national highways form the backbone of highway system, providing inter-provincial linkages along major corridors, and the provincial roads act as feeder roads to the national routes.
-Strategic routes are neither of the above, but serve the areas of strategic importance to the nation.
+In Pakistan, the road network comprises Motorways, National Highways, Strategic Roads, and Provincial and District Roads according to a source.
+Motorways and national highways form the backbone of the highway system, providing inter-provincial linkages along major corridors, and the provincial roads act as feeder roads to the national routes.
+Strategic routes are neither of the above but serve the areas of strategic importance to the nation.
 The motorways and national highways are managed by National Highway Authority, whereas provincial roads are managed by the respective provinces through their own systems.
 District Roads connect small conurbations and provide access to villages and remote areas.
 The local authorities and municipalities control the intra-urban roads of cities and towns for local travel.
 (Source: NHA)

 Search AboutCivil